wireapp/wire-server/docs/src/developer/reference/oauth.md

 When the user wants to use the 3rd party app for the first time, they need to authorize it to access Wire resources on their behalf.

+They first need to click on the "Login" (or similar) button (1. in OAuth 2.0 authorization code flow diagram above) which will redirect them to a Wire login page to authenticate (2.-3. in diagram above).
+Once authenticated, they are redirected to the consent page.

+If the user is already logged in the authentication will be skipped and they are directly shown the consent page.

-To do so the user is redirected to a login screen for authentication.
-Once authenticated, the user can either grant or deny the client's access request and the corresponding scope (a list of permissions to give to the 3rd party app).
+On the consent page, the user is asked to authorize the client's access request.
+They can either grant or deny the request and the corresponding scope, a list of permissions to give to the 3rd party app, (4. in diagram above).

 Example request: